Bukola7O/Bukola7O/README.md

-Mid Software Engineer
+Hi there!
+I am
-Software Engineer with proficiency in building web applications using Java Spring Boot, SQL Databases, Docker, and frontend technologies like React js, Tailwind CSS etc.
+Software Engineer with proficiency in building web applications using Java Spring Boot, SQL Databases, Docker, and frontend technologies like React JS, Tailwind CSS, etc.

 I thrive in innovative and collaborative environments, aiming to contribute to projects that make a meaningful impact.
-I'm committed to writing clean, efficient, and scalable code, with a focus on quality and best practices.
-I posses strong communication skills to drive projects forward, exceeding expectations and collaborating effectively with cross-functional teams.
+I'm committed to writing clean, efficient, scalable code, focusing on quality and best practices.
+I possess strong communication skills to drive projects forward, exceed expectations, and collaborate effectively with cross-functional teams.

 If you want to get in touch, find me at 'tunjioluwabukola@gmail.com'
 <div align=center>